-Student media displayed on school web pages shall follow the same guidelines as listed above; and shall also: 1.
-Not contain any non-educational advertisements.
+Student media displayed on school web pages shall follow the same guidelines as listed above; and shall also:

-- Not contain any non-educational advertisements.
-Adhere to the restrictions recording use of Directory Inform - 2.
+- 1. Not contain any non-educational advertisements- - 2.
 Adhere to the restrictions regarding use of Directory Information as prescribed in Policy 4.13 including not using a student's photograph when associated with the student's name unless written permission has been received from the student's parent or student if over the age of 18-; - 3.
 State that the views expressed are not necessarily those of the School Board or the employees of the district.